-Mustard microgreens are high in vitamins A, E, C, and K and help to promote healthy vision, heart, and have even bee shown to contain anti-cancer compounds.
+Mustard microgreens are high in vitamins A, B6, C, E, and K and help to promote healthy vision, heart, and have even bee shown to contain anti-cancer compounds.

 “Mustard greens are rich in important plant compounds and micronutrients, specifically vitamins A, C, and K. As a result, eating them may have benefits for eye and heart health, as well as anticancer and immune-boosting properties.”

-Mustard seeds take about 2 to 4 days to germinate and take another 7 to 10 days before being ready for harvesting.
+Mustard seeds take about 3 days to germinate and take another 5 to 8 days before being ready for harvesting.
 Mustard seeds do not require soaking and grow best in soil or a hydroponic medium.